The day will take place in our specially designed outdoor classroom, A richly immersive environment that your class will never forget!

 We will light a fire, drawing sparks from iron pyrite evoking the magic of crackling flames and what it meant for stone age people

-We will look at the subject of food- usually this means preparing Mackerel, but can be expanded to include dismantling a small deer or other game ( depending on availability).
+We will look at the subject of food- usually this means preparing Mackerel or some other small game such as wood pigeon. .
 We believe it is important for children to understand where food comes from, and the subject is handled sensitively, but with humour.
-Children Find the process fascinating as we explore not just the meat, but the uses for other parts of the animal, everything from glue, to tools to sewing thread!
+Children find the process fascinating as we explore not just the meat, but the uses for other parts of the animal, everything from glue, to tools to sewing thread!
 All hands on, and all done with flint of course!

 A demo of flint knapping will hopefully yield an artefact for your class to treasure, and an understanding of how ancient tools were made.
 Once the fish or meat is eaten, the children have the opportunity to handle skill fully made replicas and try their hand at a variety of skills, from shaping bone and antler, to hide working and fire making.
 The skills we demonstrate vary from school to school, but there is always a good variety to try.